Improving Product & Service Emails for Salesforce Administrators

 PART 3: TALKING TO ADMINS

-In a part-survey part screener, I kicked off this study with a qualitative survey with 100+ Salesforce Administrators.
+In a part-survey part screener, I kicked off this study with a qualitative survey conducted with 100+ Salesforce Administrators.

 Acting as a part-survey and part-screener, I built a survey gathering details on participant criteria (What size is their company/organization?
 Are they an Admin?
 What support level are they on?) as well as asking initial insights about their behavior and past experience when interacting with Salesforce Product & Service emails.